tebelorg/TLE/README.md

 Feature|Details
 :-----:|:------
-New Endpoints|database connections for read and write Enhancements|support string manipulation and formulas
+New Endpoints|database connections for read and write Enhancements|add support for string manipulation and formulas

 # License
 TA.ETL is open-source software released under the MIT license